 Make this script executable by everyone:

-Try executing the file, you should see output similar to this (all on one line):
+Try executing the file, you should see output similar to this (all in one line):

-If everything checks out, save the configuration. op5 Monitor will now start to execute check_dummy_howto with its regular check interval, and save the performance data returned by the script.
-Now is a good time for a coffee break, to let Monitor gather some data to work with.
+If everything checks out, save the configuration.
+OP5 Monitor will now start to execute check_dummy_howto with its regular check interval, and save the performance data returned by the script.
+Let Monitor gather some data to work with.